 Triglycerides can be extremely elevated in some people.
 When triglycerides are over 500, you can see actually the fats in the serum when a tube of blood is drawn.
 Triglycerides over 300 can be caused by poor dietary habits, but sometimes people can eat very well and still have high triglycerides because of genetics.
 People with very elevated levels of triglycerides have trouble transporting other lipid particles (specifically VLDLs) out of the circulation.
 Anyone with triglycerides over 200 should definitely be doing something to lower triglyceride levels.
 People with triglycerides greater than 200 especially benefit from weight loss and increasing physical activity.
 The good news is that triglycerides are very responsive to lifestyle changes such as eating better, drinking less alcohol, and exercising more.

 Triglycerides can be lowered without drugs.
-For example, they can be lowered naturally through diet changes, decreasing consumption of alcohol or sugary beverages, by increasing physical activity, by losing weight, and other ways.
-As little as 5% to 10% reduction in body weight may lower triglycerides.
-The table below summarizes how much benefit different changes can effect.
+For example, they can be lowered naturally through diet changes, decreasing consumption of alcohol or sugary beverages, increasing physical activity, losing weight, and other ways.
+As little as a 5% to 10% reduction in body weight may lower triglycerides.
+The table below summarizes how much benefit different changes can affect.

 |Measure||Magnitude of Effect|